What Is BIMI, Why You Need It, and How To Implement It in 2022

 But what about those good looks?
 BIMI has them, too.

 There’s much informational noise around us with all the messengers, social networks, and emails.
-10 seconds — this is how much time your subscribers are willing to give to your message, according to Litmus’ 2021 State of Email Report.
+11 seconds — this is how much time your subscribers are willing to give to your message, according to the 2023 edition of Consumer Email Tracker report by the Data and Marketing Association (DMA).
 In such a competitive environment, you have to do everything in your power to at least draw their attention to your message.

 Another feature of BIMI is that it allows you to create a unique logo for each domain and subdomain.
 This way, you can make separate logos for different departments or products or even change the logo, adapting it for holidays or events.

-And last, and not least, with BIMI, your emails (and respectively the brand in general) will look more solid and trustworthy which means fewer unsubscribes and spam complaints and better deliverability.
-BIMI’s a kind of visualization of the efforts put into implementing and optimizing DMARC and the rest of the security measures.
+Last but not the least, with BIMI, your emails and your brand will look more solid and trustworthy which means fewer unsubscribes and spam complaints and better deliverability.
+BIMI visualizes the efforts put into implementing and optimizing DMARC along with the rest of the security measures.

-BIMI also means standardized and easy management of logos because while you have the means to add logos to your emails without it, this process is more complicated, it’s different with every email service, and sometimes needs the involvement of third-party tools and platforms.
+BIMI also means standardized and easier management of logos.
+While there are other ways to add logos to your emails, the process is more complicated, since it’s different with every email service and sometimes involves of third-party tools and platforms.

-BIMI gives you more control over your brand and increased brand value in the inbox.
+BIMI gives you more control over your brand and increases brand value in the inbox.
 From the brand awareness perspective, there’s nothing better than showing off your logo one extra time.
-And the sweetest thing is that it works even when people don’t even open your emails even if you can’t track it precisely at the moment.
+You might not be able to track it just this time around, but it still does its job even when people don’t open your emails.

 OK, but how to become BIMI compliant?